Adaptive Informed Deep Neural Networks for Power Flow Analysis: Results

 \subsubsection{Impact of modifications on the performance of PINN4P}

 We evaluate the following configurations: (i) a double-head feed-forward NN with ReLU \eqref{eq:relu} and supervised penalty term (ReLU\&Supervised), (ii) a double-head feed-forward NN with adaptive ReLU \eqref{eq:adaptive-relu} and supervised penalty term (AdaptiveReLU\&Supervised), (iii) a double-head feed-forward NN with ReLU \eqref{eq:relu} and physical penalty term (ReLU\&Physical), and (iv) a double-head feed-forward NN with adaptive ReLU \eqref{eq:adaptive-relu} and physical penalty term (AdaptiveReLU\&Physical) that is the selected configuration for PINN4PF.
 Table IV presents a comparative analysis of their performance in terms of direct physical quantities.
+The results show that combining the physics-informed loss function with the adaptive activation function yields superior performance of PINN4PF than the other combinations.